D-S007/Quantium_Retail_Strategy_and_Analytics/README.md

-# 📊 Retail Chip Sales & Customer Analysis in FMCG using R + Tableau
+# 📊 Retail Chip Sales & Customer Analysis in FMCG using R + Looker

 ---